 Garlic and garlic extracts have antimicrobial properties that may help heal boils that appear on the skin.1 These properties are due to the presence of certain compounds found in garlic including alliin and allicin.

-- Antibacterial properties – Allicin and other sulfur compounds found in garlic are responsible for the antimicrobial properties
+- Antibacterial properties – Allicin and other sulfur compounds found in garlic are responsible for the antimicrobial properties of garlic.
+They fight bacteria like Staphylococcus, Salmonella, Vibrio, Mycobacteria, and Proteus species.
+Extracts of garlic can also prevent the growth of pathogenic bacteria.

 - Antifungal properties – Allicin present in garlic is also known to have antifungal properties.
 The antifungal activity is particularly strong against the fungus Candida albicans.